-Bitcoins and virtual currencies have become very popular in the last few years, but it is not always easy to tell if they are a form of money in and of themselves, or they are just a stored value of money.
-Their actual definition shifts based on how you, the consumer uses them.
+Bitcoins and virtual currencies have become very popular in the last few years, but it is not always easy to tell if they are a form of money in and of themselves, or if they are just a stored value of money.
+Their actual definition shifts based on how you, the consumer, uses them.

 For example, if you convert your dollars into bitcoins and then visit a shop that lists their prices in bitcoins and accepts bitcoins as payment, your bitcoins are acting as money.
 However, if that shop lists all their prices in dollars, but they also accept bitcoins as payment, then your bitcoins are just acting as a ‘stored value’ for dollars.